My Work in the World

-Each First Wednesday (since July 2007) I convene a conversation at Traditions Cafe in Olympia.
-All are welcome.
-Our conversations revolve around systems thinking, leadership, inquiry practice, and the art of conversation.
-See the current schedule for specific information for each gathering in 2016.
+Each First Wednesday (since July 2007) I convene a conversation in Olympia that revolves around systems thinking, leadership, inquiry practice, and the art of conversation.
+See the current schedule for specific information for each gathering.

 I’m also part of a hosting team that convenes a conversation every second Thursday (since January 2013) at the Olympia Senior Center on the topic of “The Art of Conversation.”
 Participants experience different ways to listen and speak based on such practices as Open & Clean Questions, Gracious Space, Art of Hosting, Powerful Questions, Compassionate Listening, Nonviolent Communication, and Turning to One Another.
 This meeting begins at 3pm and ends at 4:30pm.
 All are welcome.

 On my own and in collaboration, I design and present workshops on systems thinking, adaptive leadership, convening for change, and ways to work better together in organizations.
 Here are descriptions of my 2019 workshops.
 I work with the client group or organization to customize a particular workshop to meet their learning needs.
 Please call me or send an email if you would like to discuss bringing a workshop to your organization or community.
 Co-learners include individual leaders, educators, non-profit boards, graduate students, and teams within private and public-sector organizations.
-For the last three years I’ve helped a group of college biology professors think about systemic change in their departments.
+For the last five years I’ve helped a group of college biology professors think about systemic change in their departments.

 I’m also part of the Community Cafe Collaborative, a grassroots group that helps parents develop their own leadership to strengthen their families and the community.
 This work is based on the Five Protective Factors, the Art of Hosting, Appreciative Inquiry, and Internal Family Systems.
 We offer workshops and orientations all over Washington and the country, and provide ongoing technical assistance (coaching) to emerging hosting teams.
 In November 2015 I presented two full day orientations in Vermont, with my dear colleague Robin Higa.

-I teach “Global Contexts for 21st Century Leadership” at St. Mary’s College of California.
+I teach “Systems Intelligence for 21st Century Leadership” at St. Mary’s College of California.
 This 7-week online course (bracketed by two in-person executive weekends) is offered two or three times a year in the M.A. in Leadership program.
 The course addresses globalization and leadership in the context of systems thinking.